Internal Linking for SEO: A Practical Guide with Best Practices

 PageRank formula

-The first formula in the picture above is a simplified one—it only takes into account the number of inbound and outbound links on page.
+The first formula in the picture above is a simplified one—it only looks at the page’s number of inbound and outbound links.

 The second formula adds the damping factor (d) to the equation.
-It measures the probability of click—a chance that a hypothetical internet surfer will choose to click a particular link among all the links available on the page.
+It measures the probability of a click—a chance that a hypothetical internet surfer will choose to click a particular link over all the links available on the page.
 The damping factor can be set between 0 and 1.

 Types of internal links